ulodciv/cluster_deployer/README.md

 - Untangle code by eliminating all calls to get_ocf_state.

-- Perhaps the RA could try to clean up a crashed master instance by starting it and shutting it down
+- Perhaps the RA could try to clean up a crashed master instance by starting it and shutting it down.
+This would be sufficient only if the promoted slave was all WAL caught up with the master that crashed.

-- RA should (optionally ?) report a non replicating slave as down.
-This can possibly be done with replication slots and inspecting the ouptut of
+- RA should report a slave that doesn't replicate because its timeline diverged as down.
+Perhaps this should bring the whole resource down.

-        SELECT * FROM pg_replication_slots

-- RA should block slave instances that fail to stream from Master, at least with timeline fork issues, eg:
+This should not, however, occur because the RA is suppose to prevent this.

         LOG:  fetching timeline history file for timeline 3 from primary server
         FATAL:  could not start WAL streaming: ERROR:  requested starting point 0/9000000